sunpy/ndcube/README.rst

 ::
     $ pip install ndcube

-If you want to to install the bleeding edge version or develop NDcube you will need to install from git.
+If you want to to install the bleeding edge version or develop ndcube you will need to install from git.
-The best way to do this is to create a new conda environment and install the git version of SunPy in it:
+The best way to do this is to create a new conda environment and install the git version of ndcube in it:

 ::